fredrikbernspang/IFSwix/README.md

-# IFVehicleInfo
+# IF Swix
-o Explains your architecture and design decisions o Describes how to run and test the solution locally o Discusses your approach to error handling, extensibility, and (if applicable) security
+- Explains your architecture and design decisions
+- Describes how to run and test the solution locally
+- Discusses your approach to error handling, extensibility, and (if applicable) security